zyedidia/lfi-artifact/README.md

 ## gVisor (optional)

-If your machine uses 4K pages (not the case on Asahi Linux), you can also run these benchmarks with gVisor:
+Running gVisor is optional.
+If your setup can support gVisor (4K pages), you can run the benchmarks with gVisor as well.
+Unfortunately these benchmarks cannot be run from inside Podman, so you must copy the directory to your host and run the binaries there.
+You may need to wait 10x as long for the gVisor benchmarks to complete, since these benchmarks are significantly slower with gVisor than with Linux.
+Run these commands outside the container:

 ```
+podman cp lfi:/home/lfi/microbenchmarks .
+cd microbenchmarks
 sudo ./gvisor/runsc --network none do /bin/bash
 # ./run-linux.sh
 ```